jeremyf/gm-notepad/README.md

 - [X] Add time to live for line expansion (to prevent infinite loops); I suspect 100 to be reasonable
 - [X] Enable "up" and "down" to scroll through history
 - [X] Add index name when rendering table entries
-- [ ] Gracefully handle loading a malformed data file (maybe?)
 - [X] Add concept of history
 - [X] When expanding tables account for line expansion (via \n and \t)
 - [X] Separate the InputHandler into pre-amble (e.g. allow overrides to where we are writing, determine what command we are writing)
 - [X] Create a configuration object that captures the initial input (reduce passing around parameters and persisting copies of the config)
-- [ ] Add concept of "journal entry"; its not a table (perhaps) but something that you could capture notes.
 - [X] Add column handling `{table[][]}`
 - [X] Gracefully handle cell lookup when named cell for entry is not found
 - [X] Support `\{\{table}-name}` You should be able to do `\{\{culture}-name}` and first evaluate to `{arabic-name}` and then get a value from the `arabic-name` table